alintapanygt/alintapanygt/README.md

 **🌐 Front-End Developer** : For the past 3 years, I've been crafting stunning front-end projects using 🌟 HTML5, 🎨 CSS, ✨ JavaScript, 🔷 TypeScript, and ⚛️ React.
 My world of code is always evolving with new additions! 🛠️

- **🐍 Learning Journey** : I'm currently on an adventure exploring the vast realms of Python and 📱 React Native for mobile app development.
-This journey is filled with both challenges and victories!
+ **🐍 Learning Journey** : I'm currently on an adventure exploring the vast realms of Python and C. This journey is filled with both challenges and victories!

 **🎮 Hobbies** : When I'm not coding, you can find me immersed in the world of anime, strategizing over a game of chess, or losing track of time in my extensive 🕹️ Steam game library.
 Gaming is not just a hobby for me; it's my ultimate form of relaxation and my go-to antidepressant.